To find the cause of intestinal problems such as bleeding from the bowel or severe diarrhea

 If deemed necessary, the doctor will perform a biopsy.
 A biopsy involves removing a piece of tissue on the lining of the large intestine.

 The removal of polyps and biopsies are procedures that are not painful.
 The polyps and tissues collected are then analysed in a laboratory to see if they’re cancerous or if there is another disease.
-The results of the analysis will be sent to your doctor, who will then conduct the appropriate follow up with you.
+The results of the analysis will be sent to a doctor, who will then conduct the appropriate follow up with you.

 The day before your colonoscopy, you must follow a special diet and take a laxative to clear all the stool from your intestine.
 It is important that you take all the preparation (laxative) and follow the diet recommendations in order to make sure that your intestine is completely empty for the doctor to examine the interior.